As Abra grows, so does our user base; with this growth comes users from all levels of technological proficiency.

-Mind the WiFi: Before logging into the Abra app, best practice is to use a trusted WiFi, like your home network, or some other option that you have a high degree of trust.
-It’s best to avoid public WiFi networks, like from a busy coffee shop.
+Mind the WiFi: Before logging into the Abra app, a best practice is to use a trusted WiFi network, like your home network, or some other option that you have a high degree of trust with.
+It’s best to avoid public WiFi networks, like busy coffee shops'.

 Always be suspicious of incoming emails or text messages that ask you to click on a link.
 These links may install malware and malware can allow hackers to spy or gain access to your device or the personal information stored on this device.